 So-Called “Right to Work”

-LIUNA fights to protect workers’ freedom to organize, negotiate fair contracts, and secure better wages and benefits.
-We oppose anti-worker policies like so-called “Right to Work” laws that weaken unions, drive down pay, and make job sites more dangerous.
+LIUNA fights to protect workers’ freedom to organize and negotiate fair contracts and better wages and benefits.
+Unsafe and unfair policies like so-called “Right to Work” laws weaken unions, drive down pay, and make job sites more dangerous.

 So-Called "Right to Work" Laws: Unsafe, Unfair, and Unnecessary

 "Right to Work" is a misleading name for laws that hurt workers.
-These laws, pushed by large corporations, low-road contractors, and the wealthiest 1%, are designed to cut workers' pay and benefits while weakening unions.
+These laws are pushed by greedy corporations and the anti-worker politicians.

 What "Right to Work" Really Means

-"Right to Work" laws are government regulations that prohibit workers and employers from including union security clauses in privately-negotiated contracts.
+"Right to Work" laws prohibit workers and employers from including union security clauses in privately-negotiated contracts.
 These clauses ensure that all workers who benefit from collective bargaining pay their fair share for the services provided.

 Under "Right to Work," workers can "free ride"—enjoying higher wages, better health and retirement benefits, legal representation, and other union-won benefits without contributing anything for these services.